Shirley940408/myBurger/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-### How to add the classes directly in the JSX element
+### How to add the CSS classes directly in the JSX element
 ```jsx
 const button = props => (
   <button